A Taste of Asia with Paul Young

 - Serve with peanut sauce and chili garlic sauce (if desired).

-- In a large mixing bowl, mix lime juice, fish sauce, tomato paste, garlic, agave nectar.
+- In a large mixing bowl, mix lime juice, fish sauce, tomato paste, garlic, and agave nectar.

 - Add grated papaya and carrots (if desired), toss; taste for seasoning.

 - Mound tossed papaya on top of lettuce.

 - Top with sliced grape tomatoes, sprinkle with peanuts, and sliced serrano peppers.

 - Defrost tuna overnight in the refrigerator, and slice into bite-sized cubes.